sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 A good way to find poles is to use selection tools or to add a SubDiv which will immediately reveal all poles as super dense topology areas

 ### Pole Conclusion
-Poles can create shading issues when animating and and will result in problems when using SubDiv modifiers.
+Poles can create shading issues when animating and will result in problems when using SubDiv modifiers.
 Poles also create uneven topology density when subdividing.
 3/5 edge poles should appear sparingly.
 6 and more should ideally never appear except for on flat surfaces and only when there's no other way.
 To avoid poles one simply has to redo the topology at that spot.
-However often the pole is needed and can then be relocated.
+However, often the pole is needed and can then be relocated.

 ### Placing/ Relocating Poles
 Good spots for poles are hidden areas, like under the armpit, between the legs and so on.
-Other criteria for good poles is how curved the surface is the less curved the better for a pole.
+Other criteria for good poles is how curved the surface is, the less curved the better for a pole.
 It's also important to move poles away from heavy deformation areas.
 Instead of dealing with poles when they're a problem, it's good to anticipate them and plan their locations.
 It's relatively easy to judge where poles happen by looking at where the mayor topology flows intersect each other.
-When poles do happen they can also be relocated:
+When poles do happen, they can also be relocated:

 ![[Pasted image 20230608024451.png|850]]
 ![[Pasted image 20230608024436.png|850]]